acidprime/hiera-eyaml-pkcs11/README.md

 | pkcs11_hsm_slot_id           | --pkcs11-hsm-slot-id   | Slot id of the softcard  |
 | pkcs11_hsm_library           | --pkcs11-hsm-library   |  Path to HSM .so  file   |

+_Note: Params are only optional on the command line_
 ### Example Usage

 ```shell